All Arizona children and teens (18 and under) are eligible for FREE Summer Meals at participating schools and community sites

 I’m a parent, can I get food too?
 While adults can’t access free meals at these sites, some sites allow parents to purchase a meal.
 Contact the site you are considering visiting for details before you go – not all sites are able to offer this option.

 Is there a cost?
 No. All summer meals offered through the USDA’s programs are free to all kids and teens ages 18 and under.
+Some sites offer meals for adults at a nominal cost.

 What kind of food is served at these sites?
 The meals served are healthy and meet USDA guidelines.
-A typical lunch, for example, will include a turkey sandwich on wheat bread, milk, an apple and a salad.
+A typical lunch, for example, will include a turkey sandwich on wheat bread, milk, an apple, and a salad.

 There is no site in my area.
 What can I do to be sure that one is available for the children in my area next summer?
 If there are no summer meals sites in your community, we can help.
 Email Community Programs Manager, David Robinson at [email protected]

 What else can I do to help?
 You can share information about free summer meals with your friends, neighbors, and family members.